 For years there’s been a trend for Korean beauty (or K-beauty) products that sport a 10-step routine and aim for “glass skin” that’s so dewy and blemish-free it resembles, you guessed it, glass.
 It paved the way for Asian skincare and makeup to become so much more widely available in the UK market, and we took to the essences and sheet masks in a storm of selfies.
-In the last year, however, it’s J-beauty that’s taken centre stage.
+Recently, however, it’s Japanese beauty or J Beauty that’s taken centre stage.

-Japanese brands feel more clinical and scientific in comparison.
-The heavyweights like DHC, SK-II and Shiseido have simple branding, not necessarily something you would want to take a picture of, but their products are regularly cited as being among the best available.
+Japanese beauty brands feel more clinical and scientific in comparison.
+The heavyweights like DHC, SK-II, and Shiseido have simple branding, not necessarily something you would want to take a picture of, but their products are regularly cited as being among the best available.

 If you’re building a routine around J-beauty, you need to remember a few things: lotion means something completely different – it’s an extra surge of moisture in the form of a liquid serum instead of the runny creams bearing the name over here.
 Face masks are part of a weekly luxury that focus on even more moisture to achieve that mochi skin that has a soft bounce without the extreme dew that Korean trends usually go for.
 Facial massage plays a big part too, there are various tools around and we all got a jade roller when they had a phase last year, but it’s easy to do with just your hands and a good instructional Youtube video.
 Make-up is natural with fresh skin.
 Colours tend to come in stains or jellies to sheer everything out and create a lit-from-within kind of glow.

-Skincare Youtuber James Welsh is a lover of J-beauty and has sung the praises of the Rohto Hada Labo Gokujyun Hyaluronic Acid Lotion for its supreme hydrating effects with a light texture.
+Skincare Youtuber James Welsh is a lover of Japanese beauty products and has sung the praises of the Rohto Hada Labo Gokujyun Hyaluronic Acid Lotion for its supreme hydrating effects with a light texture.
 “It leaves your skin looking super glowy and hydrated,” but he warns “a little bit goes a long way (…) it’s very easy to use too much”.

-Fairydrops’ best selling mascara is the pinnacle of girly packaging but it is infinitely effective.
+Fairydrops’ best-selling mascara is the pinnacle of girly packaging but it is infinitely effective.
 The waterproof formula holds a curl while depositing tiny fibres on the lashes for extra length.
-The ergonomically curved brush makes application a bit easier, although it is one of those plastic spiky bristle heads which splits opinion.
+The ergonomically curved brush makes application a bit easier, although it is one of those plastic spiky bristle heads which splits opinions.
 You’ll need a decent oil to remove it though, as it really doesn’t budge throughout the day.